r1cksync/crew-discord-new/README.md

 - **Real-time messaging** with Socket.io
 - **User authentication** with JWT
 - **Server and channel management**
+- **Complete friend system** with requests, blocking, and real-time notifications
 - **Complete invite system** with codes, validation, and analytics
 - **File uploads** with AWS S3
 - **Message editing and reactions**